craiglordan/craiglordan.github.io/_posts/2019-01-03-in-product.md

 ---

 ### Explanation welcome dialog
-This content appeared in-product to help explain a key concept for Quick Base, which was how and why to relate tables in a database.
+This content appeared in-product to help explain a key concept for [Quick Base](https://www.quickbase.com){:target="_blank"}, which was how and why to relate tables in a database.
 I worked with a visual designer on the layout and images, which influenced the final copy.

 [![](/assets/images/rel-explanation-2.png){: width="500"}](/assets/pdf/relationships-explanation.pdf){:target="_blank"}